Perforce Workspace Handling in TeamCity

 The names of the created workspaces start with the

 TC_p4_ prefix.
-For the agent-side checkout, it is possible to provide an additional prefix for the workspace name using the
+If the agent-side checkout is used, you can set an additional prefix for the workspace name using the

-The name of the workspace also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.
+The workspace name also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.

 Perforce Workspace Parameters

 With agent-side checkout, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.

-If several Perforce VCS Roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS Roots.
+If multiple Perforce VCS roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS roots:

 P4USER— same as